MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_schedjobs_ts.md

 ### CANNOT GET SCHEDULED JOB : SCHEDULED JOB IS CORRUPTED
  On rare occasions, scheduled jobs can become corrupted or contain internal contradictions that cannot be resolved.
 Typically, this happens when the XML files for the scheduled job are manually edited, resulting in invalid XML.

- When a scheduled job is corrupted, [!INCLUDE[wps_2](../Token/wps_2_md.md)] attempts to delete the scheduled job, its execution history, and its results from disk.
+ When a scheduled job is corrupted, Windows PowerShell attempts to delete the scheduled job, its execution history, and its results from disk.

  If it cannot remove the scheduled job, you will get a corrupted job error message each time you run the Get\-ScheduledJob cmdlet.